7 minutes to read

 - Reply To (optional): This field is not required, but it makes responding to submissions more convenient.
 The sender’s email can be added here so that you can simply click the “Reply” button in your email client if you want to respond to the submission.

-Additionally, you can use other email services such as Postmark or Mailgun instead of Email by Zapier to send the email notifications.
-These services can offer additional features and customization options for sending emails, such as email templates and analytic
+Additionally, you can use other email service apps such as Postmark or Mailgun instead of Email by Zapier to send the emails.
+These services can offer better deliverability, additional features and customization options such as email templates and analytic.

 This was a basic workflow to filter spam with OOPSpam in your HubSpot forms using Zapier.
 You can also use other platforms to automate the process.
 Plus, you can add extra steps and conditions to make it more complex, such as sending an automated email response to the visitor confirming successful submission after the spam check or storing submissions in Google Sheets instead of sending an email.